ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 ```
 Due to issues with initializing our analog port for FFT analysis, our program occasionally crashed when using analog port `A0` in free-running mode while using `analogRead()` in other parts of the code.
 We came up with some solutions in [milestone2](https://ece3400-team14.github.io/Team-14-Website/Milestones/Milestone2.html), but we also needed to make sure we ran `analogRead()` before `fft_analyze()` for the free-running ADC settings to enable properly.

 One challenged that we faced was making sure that the conditions for a start signal were sufficient that normal speech nearby the robot would cause it to start moving.
 We distinguish a valid start audio signal from other audio by checking the FFT bin closest to 660 Hz against a minimum threshold.
-If the amplitude of the frequency signal in this bin remains above the threshold for a certain number of consectutive cycles, we then say the start signal is valid.
+If the amplitude of the frequency signal in this bin remains above the threshold for a certain number of consecutive cycles, we then say the start signal is valid.

 ```cpp
   if(!has_started) {